Fast, Versatile Energy Storage

 The International Energy Agency estimates that in order to limit global warming to below 2°C, the capacity of storage connected to the grid worldwide should increase from 140 GW in 2014 to 450 GW by 2050.

-Bloomberg New Energy Finance [Global Energy Outlook 2016] has forecast the value of the global energy storage market at $250 billion annually by 2040.
+Bloomberg New Energy Finance [Global Energy Outlook 2016] has forecast over $100 billion of global spend on energy storage to 2030.

 The Gravitricity technology is inherently durable and flexible.
 Where ever it is deployed it will provide balancing services such as Frequency Response and Reserve to the high voltage transmission grid in the region.
 It can also be sited at locations where energy storage is particularly required: on constrained distribution grids, behind customer meters, and on micro-grids where the technology can provide long-term system balancing.